-In our consumerist society, we tend to focus on what we lack, or on what other people have that we do not, whereas gratitude is the feeling of appreciation for what we already have.
+In our consumerist society, we tend to focus on what we lack, or on what other people have that we do not, whereas gratitude is the feeling of appreciation for all that we already have.

-By turning us outward, gratitude shifts our focus from what we lack or strive for to what we already have, opening our eyes to the bounty that is life, something to marvel at, revel in, and celebrate rather than forget, ignore, or take for granted as it passes us by.
+By turning us outward, it opens our eyes to the miracle that is life, something to marvel at, revel in, and celebrate, rather than forget, ignore, or take for granted as it passes us by.

-‘Gratitude’, concludes Aesop, ‘is the sign of noble souls.’
+"Gratitude" concludes Aesop, "is the sign of noble souls."

 Like all virtues, gratitude requires constant cultivation, until such a day as we can say,

-Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books
+Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books.